 The benchmark rate made headlines in the early part of 2010 when the Government of Canada announced new rules for lending money and qualifying for mortgage loans.
 These rules were put in place due to perceived volatility in the market, and the government’s desire decrease that amount of volatility.

-The purpose of using a qualifying benchmark rate is to ensure that those who qualify for a mortgage in Canada can qualify with breathing room.
 In the event of a downturn or increase in rates down the road, this prevents Canadians from becoming orphaned homeowners without a lender willing to assist them.
 In the case of a variable rate mortgage, if the rates start to climb, a maxed out borrower will not be able to afford the payments based on a conversion from variable to a much higher fixed rate mortgage, and may be left with a negative amortization.

 Here’s how it works – Every Wednesday, the Bank of Canada records the posted 5-year fixed rates from each of the Big 6 banks.